 Eventually, other prizes will be announced during the event.

-Winners will be awarwed during the workshop closing ceremony on 6 June 2019
+Winners will be awarwed during the closing ceremony on June 5, 2020

 The Organization reserves the right to make any changes to “Challenge Roobopoli” at any time without advance notice.